This post may contain affiliate links. Read the full disclosure here.

-- In the meantime, make the sauce by adding 1 tbsp cornstarch and 1 tbsp water in a small bowl and then mix it until combined.
+- In the meantime, make the sauce by adding 1 tablespoon cornstarch and 2 tablespoons water in a small bowl and then mix it until combined.
 Add the rest of the sweet and sour sauce ingredients (toasted sesame oil, minced garlic, apple cider vinegar, tamari, ketchup, maple syrup) into the bowl with the cornstarch and water mixture and mix well.

 - About 10 minutes before the cauliflower is baked, start cooking the sauce in a large saucepan on medium heat until the sauce is thick.
 Keep stirring.
 Add the baked cauliflower into the sweet and sour sauce and mix well.
 Serve over rice and garnish with green onions.

 Don't overcrowd the pan.
 Use an air fryer for really crispy results!

 While the cauliflower is baking, check frequently to make sure they are not burning.

 Adjust to taste and add more sweetness if you like.

 - Sodium: 554.1mg